 Whether you are planning to apply to graduate school or preparing to launch your career, we are here to help you plan how to successfully transition into the next phase of your educational and professional journey.

 Undocumented students are eligible for admission to any graduate program at the University of Washington.
 The following information can help you to beging your planning process to apply to a graduate program at the University of Washington.
-We also encourage you to contact us and/or visit us at the LWB Center so we can help you access additional resources.
+We also encourage you to contact us and/or visit us at the LWB Office so we can help you access additional resources.

 As a unit of the UW Graduate School, the Graduate Opportunities and Minority Achievement Program (GO-MAP) is committed to serving the needs of students of color and students from other underrepresented groups, while simultaneously fostering an educational and social environment in which all students can learn and develop through experiences rich in cultural, ethnic, and racial diversity.